v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/siem-server-integration.md

 ## Overview

 If your organization is using a Security Information and Event Management (SIEM) server, or if you are planning to get a SIEM server soon, you might be wondering how that'll integrate with your Microsoft 365, including Office 365 Enterprise.
-Read this article to get an overview of SIEM server integration
+Read this article to get an overview of SIEM server integration.

 Whether you need a SIEM server depends on many factors, such as your organization's security requirements.
 Microsoft 365 services offer a variety of security features; however, if your organization has content and applications on premises and in the cloud (as in the case of a hybrid cloud deployment), you might consider adding a SIEM server for extra protection.
 Or, if your organization has particularly stringent security requirements you must meet, you might consider adding a SIEM server to your environment.